 Forestry and Agrifoods

-The Forest Service invites all Grade 5 students in Newfoundland and Labrador to participate in the annual National Forest Week Poster Contest.
-The contest provides students an opportunity to convey their thoughts about Forests and Forestry related issues through art.
+All Grade 5 students in Newfoundland and Labrador are invited to participate in the annual National Forest Week Poster Contest.
+The contest provides students an opportunity to convey their thoughts about forests and forestry related issues through art.

 The public education goal of the 2014-2024 Provincial Forest Management Strategy is to ensure the citizens of the province understand the importance of effective forest management in maintaining our forest ecosystem.
-The Forest Service is committed to ensuring the children of our province:
+The Government of Newfoundland and Labrador is committed to ensuring the children of our province:

 To that effect, the poster contest has been specifically designed to:

-Contest is open to all Grade 5 public, private and home-school students in Newfoundland and Labrador.
+Contest is open to all Grade 5 public, private and home-schooled students in Newfoundland and Labrador.
 Group posters are not acceptable and only one poster per student.

 Posters must be original.
 Copyrighted cartoon characters, TV figures and photographs will not be accepted.

-Posters must include the theme, "True North Strong and Green!" in the poster design.
+Posters must include the theme, "My Canada 150 Forest Story!" in the poster design.
 The theme must be free drawn and spelled correctly.
 Stencils, computer-generated text, clipart and press-on letters will not be accepted.

 Posters should be created using plain white, landscape-oriented, tabloid size (11"x17") paper.
 The posters will not be accepted for judging if they are matted, framed or laminated.
 Posters must be flat and it is preferred that the posters not be folded or rolled.

 Posters may be drawn in marker, crayon, coloured pencil, paint, pens, watercolour, ink, acrylic or tempera paint.
 Bright colours that reproduce well are best.
 No glitter, glued objects, tissue paper or any other type of add-ons.